 Maple Ridge Park is home to a great spray park which operates in the summer.
 It features a variety of fountains and other water elements that are perfect for keeping kids cool on hot days.
 All water features are sensor-operated which helps to reduce water waste.

-The park is also dog-friendly.
+The park is very dog-friendly.
 There are two off-leash dog parks in Maple Ridge Upper Park.
 Four-legged friends are also permitted on the walking trail (as long as they are on-leash).

 Regarding washrooms, there are pit toilets near the children’s play area and not far from the parking lots just off 232nd Street.
 There are also facilities with flush toilets and running water near the parking lot on Fern Crescent (near the forested trails that lead to Maple Ridge Upper Park).